Updated: Jun 25

 As for the plot, Meistersinger is considered inferior to Wagner’s other libretti.
 A good story is imperative to Gesamtkunstwerk, and Meistersinger as a story is nothing special.

 Wagner is known for his music’s ability to transform, and Meistersinger fails in this respect.
-Since it is supposedly a comic opera -- in reality, it is far from comic, offering none of the chuckles of a Nozze di Figaro or L’elisir d’Amore -- Meistersinger doesn’t contain the raw emotional struggles of Tristan und Isolde or the psychological conflict of Die Walkure.
+Since it is a comic opera, Meistersinger doesn’t contain the raw emotional struggles of Tristan und Isolde or the psychological conflict of Die Walkure.
 If we could see some of the classic Wagnerian energy and drama in this opera, Meistersinger would certainly be better.
 Ironically, Meistersinger was composed between Tristan und Isolde and the finale to Der Ring des Nibelungen, two of the most powerful pieces of music ever written.

-We must bear in mind, though, that ranking 10th out of Wagner’s operas does not disqualify Meistersinger as a work of genius.
+We must bear in mind, though, that ranking 10th out of Wagner’s operas does not disqualify Meistersinger as a work of genius -- all of Wagner's music is pristine.
 Some highlights in the opera include the Act 3 Quintet, “Selig, wie die Sonne,” and the Act 3 Tenor aria “Morgenlich leuchtend im rosigen Schein.”

 9. Der Fliegende Holländer